svettwer/nothing-but-ts/README.md

-# nothing-but-js
+# nothing-but-ts
-Associated repository to my talk "Nothing but JS"
+Associated repository to my talk "Nothing but TS"

 ## Abstract

 Backend: Java; Frontend: Something with Javascript.
 This is what the tech stack looks like for most companies from medium-sized companies to large corporations when it comes to front-end back-end applications.
 This poses some problems.
 Code management as Monorepo?
 Uniform configuration?
 No technological hurdles?
 Anyone can perform any task?
 DevOps?
 Cloud first?
 Not easy at all!
-In this talk, I'll show some live coding and how to use technologies from the Javascript ecosystem in a combined front-end and back-end project to create a 12-factor app from a single repository.
+In this talk, I'll show some live coding and how to use technologies from the Javascript/Typescript ecosystem in a combined front-end and back-end project to create a 12-factor like app from a single repository.
 Further we'll experience an elegance and simplicity in code that is rarely found in the Java ecosystem.

 ## Boilerplate projects
 * [react-boilerplate](https://github.com/react-boilerplate/react-boilerplate)